-5) A Member may assume an “Inactive Membership” status upon approval of such request by a majority of the members of the Board of Directors present at a meeting of the Board.
-A Member accepted for inactive membership status shall retain his/her bond, but will have no other rights as a Member of the Corporation.
+5) A Member may assume an “Inactive Membership” status by requesting such status in written communication with the Board.
+A Member accepted for inactive membership status shall retain his/her bond/certificate, but will have no other rights as a Member of the Corporation.
 An Inactive Member will not be required to pay annual dues or any assessments, provided the number of Active memberships in the Corporation does not fall below one hundred eighty (180).
 In the event the number of active memberships drops below one hundred eighty (180), Inactive Memberships would revert to an Active Membership status; provided, however, if there are more Inactive memberships than there are vacancies in the Active membership, the Inactive Members, at their option, may retain their inactive status by paying a pro rata share of dues, not to exceed the established annual dues for an Active Member.
 The pro rata dues to be paid by Inactive Members would be in an amount sufficient to increase dues revenues to the Corporation to the level that would have been obtained if the Corporation had one hundred eighty (180) active dues-paying Members.

 8) Any member-elect not complying with the foregoing requirements within a period of thirty (30) days from the notification of his election, shall be considered as having declined Membership.